space-bacon/my_rust_cms/README.md

+Sure, here’s the updated README with some appropriate emoticons added:

+---

-# My Rust CMS
+# My Rust CMS 🦀🖥️

 My Rust CMS is a scalable and modular content management system (CMS) built in Rust.
 It uses modern web technologies like **Axum** for the backend and **Yew** for the frontend, providing a secure and high-performance platform for content creation.
-This CMS aims to offer a hybrid experience similar to WordPress and Elementor, enabling users to build and manage content visually.
+This CMS offers a hybrid experience similar to WordPress and Elementor, enabling users to build and manage content visually. 🚀

-## Table of Contents
+## Table of Contents 📑

 1. [Features](#features)
 2. [Project Structure](#project-structure)